iptoux/bash_error_lib/README.md

 - [x] Option to display source code snipped (from called error)
 - [x] Option to enable colors on output
 - [x] Option to enable debug (also via cmd option)
+- [x] Option to set manual errors on any line.

 ## Screenshots/Output
 ---